solex2006/Pull-my-leg-request-tutorial/README.md

 A parrot that ate too many wotsits.

 What did the cheese say to the mirror?
-Looking brietiful
+Looking brietiful.

 How should you teach complex computer science?
-Not at 8:30
+Not at 8:30 am.

 What did the ocean say to the beach?
 Nothing, it just waved.

 What type of cheese do you use if you need to hide a horse?
-Maskapony
+Maskapony.

 What type of cheese is made backwards?
-Edam
+Edam.

 What type of cheese doesnt belong to you?
-Myzzarella
+Myzzarella.